-People traveling to Canada and Mexico need to know about the new passport laws and border entry rules contained in a federal law called the Western Hemisphere Travel Initiative (WHTI).
-The WHTI is designed to strengthen America's borders by requiring passports and proof of residency at points of entry into the U.S. -- border points where passports had traditionally not been checked (for example, when driving into Michigan from Canada.
+People traveling to and from Canada, Mexico, and other destinations in the Western Hemisphere need to know about passport laws and border entry rules contained in a federal law called the Western Hemisphere Travel Initiative (WHTI).
+The WHTI is designed to strengthen America's borders by requiring passports and proof of residency at points of entry into the U.S. In the past, passports were not traditionally checked at some borders, like when driving into Michigan from Canada.

 The Western Hemisphere Travel Initiative (WHTI) is a set of passport laws and travel requirements.
 The goal of the WHTI, according to the U.S. Department of Homeland Security, is to strengthen border security while facilitating entry into the United States for U.S. citizens and legitimate international travelers.

 The passport card, a cheaper alternative to the passport, was made available under the WHTI.
 The passport card can be used in lieu of a passport to enter the U.S. from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry.
 The passport card may not be used when entering the U.S. by air.
 For more information about the U.S. passport card, visit the U.S. Department of State's website.

-An enhanced driver's license denotes both identity and citizenship and can be used as a cross-border travel document to enter the United States by land and sea only.
-Four states are currently issuing enhanced driver's licenses: Michigan, New York, Vermont, and Washington.
-For more information about enhanced driver's licenses, visit the U.S. Customs and Border Protection website.
+An enhanced driver's license denotes both identity and citizenship and can be used as a cross-border travel document to enter the United States from Canada, Mexico or the Caribbean by land and sea only.
+Only a few states issue enhanced driver's licenses.
+For more information about enhanced driver's licenses, visit the Department of Homeland Security website or the U.S. Customs and Border Protection website.

-If you cross the U.S. border by land or sea frequently, you may want to participate in one of the Trusted Traveler Programs: NEXUS, SENTRI, or FAST.
+If you cross the U.S. border frequently, you may want to participate in one of the Trusted Traveler Programs: NEXUS, SENTRI, or FAST.
 The NEXUS card is designed for travel between the United States and Canada, the SENTRI card for travel between the United States and Mexico, and the FAST card for commercial truck drivers between the United States and Canada or Mexico.
 Each of the Trusted Traveler Programs has its own set of application requirements.

 Remember, it's always wise to check the entry requirements for the foreign country you are planning to visit, as well as U.S. government websites to check that your information about re-entry into the United States is up to date.